 Advantages of a 3DUPfitters Enclosure

 The enclosure kit works by retaining the bed's heat to bring the ambient temperature up high enough, stabilizing ABS and other filaments that expand when they cool.
-The optional fan will draw cold air across the power supply, simultaneously heating the air and cooling the supply.
 The heated air circulates within the enclosure, providing a steading temperature.
 The expelled air can be vented into the room, sent through an optional air filter (not included), or vented to the outside via a hose. (not included)

 3D Print Your Own Connectors.
 Or Not.

-A lot of customers prefer to print their own connector pieces themselves.
-We get it: you've got a great 3D printer, and it is itching to print things.
+A lot of customers prefer to print their connector pieces themselves.
+We get it: you've got a great 3D printer which is itching to print things.
 No problem!
 The kit includes the STLs for all 3D printed parts like corner connectors, knobs, vents, etc. Typically it takes about 48 hours to print everything you'll need with a .4mm nozzle and .2mm layer height.